New Spanish loans drop through the current Pandemic

-Year to date from a positive start in January and February the number of new loans in Spain is now down 10% against the levels of last year capital lent now down 2.2% due to average loan size being up year on year by 8.6%.
+Year to date, from a positive start in January and February.
+The number of new loans in Spain is now down 10% against the levels of last year.
+Capital lent only down 2.2% due to average loan size being up year on year by 8.6%.

 Spanish Mortgage capital lent, whilst down 22% on last month, was actually up 0.5% on same month of previous year.
-This was due to a higher average loan size and must be set against the fact that last year capital lent fell 35.2% from the same month in 2018.
+This was due to a higher average loan size.
+Also must be set against the fact that last year capital lent fell 35.2% from the same month in 2018.

 Average loan sizes were up 4% on last year.
 Up 1.8% on last month at € 134.678.
 This itself may come under pressure as the years figures progress.
-Spanish Banks may become more cautious about loan to values and the possibility of house prices dropping as the economic situation worsens.
+Spanish Banks may become more cautious about loan to values.
+Because of the possibility of house prices dropping, as the economic situation worsens.

 Interest rates remain low

-Interest rates for mortgages in Spain remain very stable and are possibly the only positive for the general market.
+Interest rates for mortgages in Spain remain very stable.
+Possibly the only positive for the general market.
 The average interest rate in August over a 24 year term was 2.49%.
-This was down from 2.54% on the month of July and down from the 2.56% of the same month in 2019.
+This was down from 2.54% on the month of July.
+And down from the 2.56% of the same month in 2019.

 For the first time a few months variable rate product types outstripped fixed rates.
-50.6% of all new loan deeds completed on a variable rate basis, and 49.4% on a fixed rate basis.
+50.6% of all new loan deeds completed on a variable rate basis.
+49.4% on a fixed rate basis.

-Borrowers may be encouraged at present to take advantage of the fact that it is highly unlikely the 12 month Euribor, to which variable rates are linked, is likely to rise in the short to medium term future.
+Borrowers may be encouraged to take advantage that it is highly unlikely the 12 month Euribor, to which variable rates are linked, is likely to rise in the short to medium term future.
 Applicants are possibly forgoing longer term stability for lower starting rates.
 Best Buy tables show little reductions or increases in product criteria.

 The average variable rate was 2.18%.
 The average fixed rate over the same term 2.87%.